 Yarrow is one of my favorite herbs!
 Today I’d like to show you a quick video so you can see it actually growing in the wild.
-Hopefully this will help you learn to identify it a bit better.
+Hopefully, this will help you learn to identify it a bit better.
 Maybe you’ll recognize it on your next walk!
-I’m also going to give you some great information on the herb Yarrow, it history, what it can be used for, and how to actually use it!
+I’m also going to give you some great information on the herb yarrow, its history, what it can be used for, and how to actually use it!

 Wild vs. Hybrid Yarrow

 Yarrow is officially known as Achillea millefolium, and it’s a plant that’s part of the daisy family.
 In the wild, you’ll find the majority of yarrow flowers to be white or pale yellow, and wild yarrow is most commonly used for its medicinal properties.
 You can find brighter colored yarrow flowers growing in gardens, but these are hybrid varieties of yarrow and aren’t as commonly used for their therapeutic properties.